mark-me/etl_templates/README.md

 * An example template that generates a create table DDL is the file ```templates/dedicated-pool/create_table.sql```
 * The output is a file for each DDL written in the directory ```output/dedicated-pool```

-Added example docstrings and documentation generation as inspiration.
-Currently the simple [pydoc](https://docs.python.org/3/library/pydoc.html) is used, as the project extends we should consider switching to [Sphinx](https://www.sphinx-doc.org/en/master/)

 ## Resources

 * Templating engine: [jinja](https://jinja.palletsprojects.com/en/stable/)